bravemindsAboutFor SchoolsFor StudentsFor FamiliesApply Now

 Commercial Camp Programs

 Staff with little industry experience; content unchanged for 20+ years.
-Programs consistently attract the same 10% of students with a very similar profile — leaving most students behind.
+Programs consistently attract the same 10% of students with a very similar profile — leaving many students behind.

 What the research tells us about how leadership development actually works.